Domaine Eric Bordelet

 The historic region of Normandy (French: Normandie) is located in northern France along the English Channel between Picardy on the east and Brittany on the west.
 It is predominantly agricultural, producing milk, butter, and cheese (Pont-l'Eveque/Livarot/Camembert); apples; grain; thoroughbred horses; and calvados.

-The Geological breakdown of the area is sedimentary rocks dating from the Precambrian one; they are rocks formed before the primary era, of 3 billion years.
+The geological breakdown of the area is sedimentary rocks dating from the Precambrian one; they are rocks formed before the primary era, of 3 billion years.
 Why does this make a difference for cider?
 It means the earth below these fruit trees is abounding with minerals which are taken up by the trees and subsequently into the fruit.
 Once the cider is produced, it translates into incredible texture and minerality.
 Combine that with 300 year-old organically farmed trees and you've got seriously intense flavors and purity.